Wedding reception: Gifts

 Unless the wedding couple has a wedding registry, it is best not to give gifts or gift certificates.
-For Chinese weddings, a check is always the best gift.
-This tradition is the same in traditional Italian weddings.
-In addition to the check, in Chinese weddings some elder relatives might also give gold jewelry.
+For Chinese weddings, cash or a check is the traditional gift.
+(Traditional Italian weddings similarly include cash gifts.)
 The check should be in a red envelope or red pocket with the givers' names on it, and it is always given when signing in at the restaurant.
-In choosing the amount of money to give, givers scrupulously avoid unlucky numbers, such as 4 and favor combinations of lucky numbers, such as 8 and 9.
+In choosing the amount of money to give, givers scrupulously avoid unlucky numbers, such as 4 and favor combinations of lucky numbers, such even numbers, numbers with 8 (homonym with "fortune") and 9 (homonym with "longevity" – as in, may your marriage enjoy longevity).
 Also, white envelopes are never used to wrap gifts for a wedding or other joyful event, as the color white is associated with death.
+In addition to the check, in Chinese weddings some elder relatives might also give gold jewelry.